ITDSystems/alvex-inform-policy-extension/README.md

  * **documentchangeinform.editors** (booolean) - and for version creators
  * **documentchangeinform.infavorites** (booolean) - for all who favorited this document (requires [alvex-infavorites-document-associtation](https://github.com/ITDSystems/alvex-infavorites-document-association) component)

-After starting Alfresco with installed extension you can find email templates at **dictionary/Email Templates/Document Change Notification/** in repository and customize them if you need.
+After starting Alfresco with installed extension you can find email templates at **Data Dictionary/Email Templates/Document Change Notification/**.
+Customize them if you need.

+### Roadmap | TODO:
+* Investigate the possibility of repairing tests
+* Article
+* Inform about deletion
+* Add user notifications preferences
+* Add share extension for user preferences